BodaThomas/CLib/README.md

-# CLib
+# CLib :book:
-My personal C library
+My personal C library that replace differents systems functions.
+Please, if you're a students who want to make is own library due to a project school, don't "copy/paste" the codes.
+Do your **OWN** code.